 \section{Reproducibility Statement}

-All experiments in this work were designed with reproducibility in mind.
-References are provided for any external codebases employed, and full details of training protocols and hardware are described in the appendix.
-Complete proofs of all theoretical results are also included to allow independent verification.
+All experiments in this study were designed with reproducibility in mind.
+References are provided for any external codebases employed, and full details of the training protocols and hardware are described in the appendix.
+Complete proofs of all theoretical results are included to allow for independent verification.